swiftlang/swift-org-website/gsoc2024/index.md

 [AWS SAM](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) templates provide a short-hand syntax, optimized for defining Infrastructure as Code (IaC) for serverless applications.

 I [started exploring the possibilities](https://github.com/swift-server/swift-aws-lambda-runtime/pull/291) to represent a SAM template in Swift, using a DSL.
-The current code has three component:
+The current code has three components:

 - a [set of data structures](https://github.com/sebsto/swift-aws-lambda-runtime/blob/sebsto/deployerplugin_dsl/Sources/AWSLambdaDeploymentDescriptor/DeploymentDescriptor.swift) to represent a YAML SAM template
 - a [DSL definition](https://github.com/sebsto/swift-aws-lambda-runtime/blob/sebsto/deployerplugin_dsl/Sources/AWSLambdaDeploymentDescriptor/DeploymentDescriptorBuilder.swift) (build with `@resultBuilder`) to express a SAM template using the Swift programming language